Antonio Delamea Mlinar

-Antonio Delamea Mlinar (born 10 June 1991) is a retired Slovenian footballer who played as a defender.
+Antonio Delamea Mlinar (born 10 June 1991) is a Slovenian retired footballer who played as a defender.

 Club career

 In January 2017, Delamea Mlinar signed with the New England Revolution of Major League Soccer.
+He scored his first goal for the club on 17 June 2017 in a 2–1 loss to Chicago Fire.

 International career

 In November 2016, Delamea Mlinar received his first call-up to the senior Slovenia squad for the matches against Malta and Poland.
-His debut was in the friendly match against Poland on 14 November, as a replacement for Miral Samardžić.
+He made his debut in a friendly match against Poland on 14 November, as a replacement for Miral Samardžić.

 Personal life

-Delamea Mlinar received a U.S. green card in February 2018, which qualifies him as a domestic player for MLS roster purposes.
+Delamea Mlinar received a permanent resident card in February 2018, which qualifies him as a domestic player for MLS roster purposes.